"The world's most vulnerable people are facing a crisis that is different - and in many ways worse - than first feared"

 THE UN PREDICTS THAT THE NUMBER OF PEOPLE IN ACUTE HUNGER IS SET TO DOUBLE TO 265 MILLION THIS YEAR.

 This is why we have to act now.
-As we all breathe a sigh of relief to see normality slowly returning in the UK, we are bracing ourselves for a global crisis that might dwarf anything we have ever had to contend with before.
-We are sure this is the beginning of a long struggle.
+We are bracing ourselves for a global crisis that might dwarf anything we have ever had to contend with before.
+We are sure this is going to be a long struggle.
 But we’re equally certain that if we pull together, and can mobilise the kind of generosity and spirit we’ve seen in the UK, then we’ll be able to make a difference and save lives.

 Head of emergencies